PEP 690 – Lazy Imports

 Some best practices to deal with some of the issues that could arise and to better take advantage of lazy imports are:

 - Avoid relying on import side effects.
 Perhaps the most common reliance on import side effects is the registry pattern, where population of some external registry happens implicitly during the importing of modules, often via decorators.
-Instead, the registry should be built via an explicit call that perhaps does a discovery process to find decorated functions or classes.
+Instead, the registry should be built via an explicit call that does a discovery process to find decorated functions or classes in explicitly nominated modules.

 - Always import needed submodules explicitly, don’t rely on some other import

 to ensure a module has its submodules as attributes.
-That is, do
+That is, unless there is an

 import foo.bar; foo.bar.Baz, not